MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

 ### Extensions manage and communicate with tabs and the browser toolbar

-Extensions interact with the browser's toolbar, each is able to manage all the other running tab pages in a safe way, as well as manipulating the DOM of all those tab pages.
+Extensions interact with the toolbar of the browser, each is able to manage all the other running tab pages in a safe way, as well as manipulating the DOM of all those tab pages.
 Built into the Chromium browser is a message API that allows for communications between the Extensions and the tab pages to allow this to happen gracefully.
 This API, also known as the Extensions API gives a lots of capabilities including notification management, storage management, and much more.

 Just like web servers, Extensions are able to continually run \(or sleep waiting for notifications\) all the time that the browser is running.
 You may think of an Extension as an orchestrator for the browser.
 Again, the Extension runs completely isolated from the tab pages, but through the Extensions API, and opt-in permissions granted to the Extension, each Extension is able to virtually control any and all tab pages running in the browser.